-The Vivado Design Suite respects the DONT\TOUCH property during logic optimization.
+The Vivado Design Suite respects the DONT_TOUCH property during logic optimization.
 It does not optimize away nets or cells with these properties.
-To speed up the net selection process, nets with DONT\TOUCH properties are pre-filtered and not considered for physical optimization.
-For more information, see this link in the Vivado Design Suite User Guide: Synthesis (UG901).
+To speed up the net selection process, nets with DONT_TOUCH properties are pre-filtered and not considered for physical optimization.
+For more information, see section Synthesis Attributes in the Vivado Design Suite User Guide: Synthesis (UG901).

-You would typically apply the DONT\TOUCH property to leaf cells to prevent them from being optimized.
-DONT\TOUCH on a hierarchical cell preserves the cell boundary, but optimization might still occur within the cell and constants can still be propagated across the boundary.
-To preserve a hierarchical net, apply the DONT\TOUCH property to all net segments using the - segments option of get\nets.
+You would typically apply the DONT_TOUCH property to leaf cells to prevent them from being optimized.
+DONT_TOUCH on a hierarchical cell preserves the cell boundary, but optimization might still occur within the cell and constants can still be propagated across the boundary.
+To preserve a hierarchical net, apply the DONT_TOUCH property to all net segments using the -segments option of get_nets.

-The tools automatically add DONT\TOUCH properties of value TRUE to nets that have MARK\DEBUG properties of value TRUE.
+The tools automatically add DONT_TOUCH properties of value TRUE to nets that have MARK_DEBUG properties of value TRUE.
 This is done to keep the nets intact throughout the implementation flow so that they can be probed at any design stage.
-This is the recommended use of MARK\DEBUG.
-However, on rare occasions DONT\TOUCH might be too restrictive and could prevent optimization such as constant propagation, sweep, or remap, leading to more difficult timing closure.
-In such cases, you can set DONT\TOUCH to a value of FALSE, while keeping MARK\DEBUG TRUE.
-The risk in doing this is that nets with MARK\DEBUG can be optimized away and no longer probed.
+This is the recommended use of MARK_DEBUG.
+However, on rare occasions DONT_TOUCH might be too restrictive and could prevent optimization such as constant propagation, sweep, or remap, leading to more difficult timing closure.
+In such cases, you can set DONT_TOUCH to a value of FALSE, while keeping MARK_DEBUG TRUE.
+The risk in doing this is that nets with MARK_DEBUG can be optimized away and no longer probed.